AAlghoul9/samtool/README.md

 ## Troubleshooting
 - Slow or no GPU acceleration:
   - Apple Silicon: Ensure macOS supports MPS and you’re on a recent PyTorch.
-The app will detect and show “Apple Silicon GPU (mps)” in the sidebar.
+The app will detect and use MPS automatically.
   - NVIDIA: Ensure a CUDA-enabled PyTorch is installed (see CUDA users section) and correct drivers are present.
 - Out-of-memory or shape errors:
   - Reduce `points_per_side` / `points_per_batch`.